Before Air Canada Express crash, multiple reports flagged safety issues at LaGuardia airport: Miscommunication, ATC errors

-Pilots had flagged safety concerns at LaGuardia Airport, citing miscommunication, air traffic control missteps and other hazards on multiple occasions in the past two years, CNN has found out.
+Pilots had flagged safety concerns at New York’s LaGuardia Airport, citing miscommunication, air traffic control missteps and other hazards on multiple occasions in the past two years, CNN has found.

 Now, CNN has reviewed government records from the past two years, which revealed reports of multiple occasions when collisions at LaGuardia were narrowly avoided.